|Partner/s||Centre for Non-Violence (CNV)|

 “She [the BFVJP lawyer] was really clear in her communication with me and I felt very supported” – Quote from BFVJP Client 2019

-In addition to providing early legal advice for women seeking intervention orders, the BFVJP has enabled us to provide ongoing legal assistance and casework service to women with related legal issues stemming from their experience of family violence, such as family law and child protection matters.
+In addition to providing early legal advice for women seeking intervention orders, the BFVJP has enabled us to provide ongoing legal assistance and casework service to women with related legal issues stemming from their experience of family violence, such as family law, child protection, credit and debt and housing matters.
 The BFVJP lawyer remains in contact with clients after court, working alongside case managers at CNV to ensure that clients have access to the supports that they need to be safe.

 “Thank you so much for all of your guidance, support, understanding and advice today.
 I am truly grateful for all of your help and have already started implementing some of your kind suggestions.
 The parenting process now feels a lot more workable and safe.” – Quote from BFVJP Client